trilinos/Trilinos/cmake/ctest/drivers/atdm/README.md

     &> console.out
 ```

+If that submit looks good, then the job is ready to set up as a Jenkins job.

 ## Setting up Jenkins jobs

 To set up a Jenkins build, you must set the following in the Jenkins build